AshishRangdal/Typing-Tutor/README.md

 ```

 ## Contributing
-Contributions to the v-type project are welcome!
+Contributions to the Typing-Tutor project are welcome!
 If you have any ideas, suggestions, or bug reports, please submit an issue or create a pull request.